francescofaustofranchina-dev/francescofaustofranchina-dev/README.md

   - **E-mail:** francescofausto.franchina.job@gmail.com
   - **Linkedin:**
 ## 🗃️ My projects
 My Github page contains some projects I've worked on, at least the most important ones.
-Tipically, you'll find here presentations, executables (when possible), and codes of those projects.
+Typically, you'll find here presentations, executables (when possible), and codes of those projects.
 Part of the material is in Italian, as it includes projects completed during my university studies in Italy.